Neuro-Logical/speech/Cross_Lingual_Evaluation/interpretable_features/README.md

-Code to reproduce the experiments related to the interpretable features.
+Code to reproduce the experiments related with interpretable features.
 Interpretable features include: prosodic, linguistic and cognitive descriptors.
 The pipeline goes as follows:

 1) Data pre-processing